oakes/odoyle-rules/README.md

 The `{:then false}` option tells O'Doyle to not run the `:then` block if that tuple is updated.
 If you don't include it, you'll get a StackOverflowException because the rule will cause itself to fire in an infinite loop.
 If all tuples in the `:what` block have `{:then false}`, it will never fire.

+Another way to avoid infinite loops is to not include the data you're modifying in your `:what` block at all.
+Instead, you could retrieve it by querying from your `:then` block with `(o/query-all o/*session* ::get-player)` and pulling out the data you want.

 ## Conditions

 Rules have nice a way of breaking apart your logic into independent units.
 If we want to prevent the player from moving off the right side of the screen, we could add a condition inside of the `:then` block of `::move-player`, but it's good to get in the habit of making separate rules.